Homemade lasagne pasta sheets (lasagna)

 To make the pasta, mound your flour on a large wooden board.
 Make a well in the center and add a pinch of salt.

 Break the eggs into the well and whisk them a little ( you can also beat eggs in a small bowl and then add to flour or start by mixing flour and eggs together in a bowl and then turn out onto a board to knead)

 Start to incorporate the eggs and flour by slowly bringing more flour in from the inside edges of the well.
-You can use a fork for this.
+You can use a fork or scraper for this.